Teradata/product-help/IMC/VNET/VNET-Peerings.md

 ### VNET Peerings

-You can set a path between two systems, such as the Teradata VNET and the customer's VNET, so they can use third-party applications.
+Set a path between two systems, such as the Teradata VNET and the customer's VNET, so they can use third-party applications.

 The path is set during implementation or based on a service incident.